tbanken/pyplaces/docs/source/index.rst

 Overture Maps and Foursquare Open Places.
 Overture Maps provides support to get data from multiple versions of the dataset for all of its themes.
 Foursquare Open Places is primarily point of interest data which is also supports fetching multiple versions of the dataset.

+**The available datasets are: Foursquare Places and Categories, Overture Places, Addresses, Transportation, Buildings, and Base layers.**

 Quickstart
 **********